buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Migrating states to redis

 If you want to switch ioBroker states db from file to redis in an existing container you might want to keep all your actual states and move them to redis.
 As simply setting the needed ENVs won't migrate your existing states into the redis db (it would just start with an empty database) it is best practice to first run "iobroker setup custom" in your containers command line before adding the ENVs (your redis container should still be up and running).
 During the wizard you will configure your iobroker to connect to the redis db and get the choice to migrate your states into the new database.
-For more details how to configure ioBroker to connect to redis, please refer to  the [official ioBroker documentation](https://www.iobroker.net/#en/documentation).
+For more details how to configure ioBroker to connect to redis, please refer to  the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).

 ## Miscellaneous